William Lamb (sculptor): Water-colours

 Although William Lamb relied on his prints and water-colours for much of his livelihood, his marketing skills were non-existent.
 This meant that he was never able to turn his talent to much advantage, or to escape from poverty.
 In addition to poor marketing, the artist was possessive about his water-colours.

 When he heard that a buyer was to visit, he would hide away his best works, in case the potential customer chose them.
 Some critics have found the water-colours dull, but they are expressive of the Scottish east coast and they depict the working lives of those who live there.

 Drawings

 There are almost one thousand of Lamb's drawings in the William Lamb studio.
 It has been said that it is worth making the trip to Montrose to see these alone.
 The artist's style was minimalist and he was fond of portraying effort, both in men and in horses.
 The collections of pencil sketches and more formal drawings cover much of his life.
-Sadly his sketches of World War I and his life in the trenches became lost when he was wounded in 1917.
+His sketches of World War I and his life in the trenches became lost when he was wounded in 1917.